"The truth is always multiplex." - Samuel R. Delany

 Workers who are killed on the job are also entitled to these payments, and death benefits can be paid to family members for many years into the future—but many families will never collect these benefits.

-3 Common Problems Families Have After a Defense Base Act Injury
+3 Common Problems Families Face After a DBA Injury

 You should be aware that the DBA can provide many different forms of payment to injured overseas civilian contractors.
 If your relative is completely disabled, the victim can receive two-thirds of his weekly earnings.
 Depending on the injury, this could be for a set time or for the rest of their life.
-If your relative is killed, a child or surviving spouse can get death benefits up to half an their average weekly earnings.
+If a relative is killed a child or surviving spouse can get death benefits up to half an the deceased relative's average weekly earnings.

 But first, you will have to know how to press your claim.
 Families often lose out on their rightful DBA benefits due to:

 - Paperwork errors.
 Contractors may work in foreign countries, but they are still subject to U.S. law.
 After an injury, it is up to the company in charge to supply a worker with the appropriate forms and information to collect benefits.
 These companies often do not have forms on hand, do not have human resources departments, or know next to nothing about collecting DBA benefits.
 When this happens you can still win your claim.
 But you have to take the right steps.

 - Civilian rights.
 Many people working under government contracts are foreign nationals hired as linguists and security forces.
 These much-needed civilian staff are often overlooked in benefit cases, simply because their families do not know the coverage exists, or because the employer refuses to pay valid claims.